hollingberry/texmath-ruby/README.md

 TeXMath.convert('\sqrt{x^3}', from: :latex, to: :mathml)
 ```

-Finally, this can be shortened even further.
+Finally, you can use the reader/writer helper methods for maximum readability.

 ```ruby
 TeXMath.latex('\sqrt{x^3}').to_mathml